danskyvich/basic-calculator/README.md

-# Basic Calculator
+# 🧮 Basic Calculator

-A very, very basic android application that can compute the most basic equations in mathematics.
+A very basic Android application that can compute the most basic equations in mathematics.
 This project is a side project of mine, and is aimed for me to be familiarized with the IDE (Android Studio), and to strengthen my technical skills in general. <br>

 Below are the following features of this application: